Skip to content Skip to sidebar Skip to footer

 Natural Ingredients

-Stay away from sulfates, parabens, or anything too harsh.
-Your dog’s skin is sensitive.
-Shampoos with natural ingredients like coconut oil, oatmeal, or chamomile are much gentler.
-Bruno’s skin definitely responded better to natural formulas.
+If something sounds too harsh, stay away from it.
+Your dog’s skin is very sensitive.
+Shampoos made from natural things like rice, coconut oil, or chamomile are much kinder to your hair.
+Bruno’s skin responded better to natural products.

 Non-Toxic and Safe